FOR IMMEDIATE RELEASE:

 County voting websites contain critical information for voters, including polling locations and hours.
 In light of COVID-19 and changing voter information, it is now especially important that all voters have equal access to voting information on county voting websites.

-Following the report release, DRTx notified each county of the individual deficiencies of its voting websites and requested the county let DRTx know of its plan to address the website accessibility issues, including what steps the county anticipates taking to ensure compliance for the county’s voting website and when the county anticipates completing the steps.
+Following the investigation, DRTx notified each county of the individual deficiencies of its voting websites and requested the county let DRTx know of its plan to address the website accessibility issues, including what steps the county anticipates taking to ensure compliance for the county’s voting website and when the county anticipates completing the steps.
 DRTx has committed to provide assistance and resources to counties to make these important improvements.
 However, many counties failed to respond to the demand.

 As a result, DRTx made the determination that additional steps were warranted.
 This resulted in filing a systemic complaint with the DOJ requesting that the agency investigate these cases of disability discrimination and direct the counties to comply with the law by making needed changes to their voting websites.